-Similar to a guardianship, a conservatorship proceeding is the process in which the court appoints a conservator for a person (typically a minor, disabled, or elderly person) and does not have effective powers of attorney in place, and who requires assistance with the management of their financial affairs or with respect to assets they currently own or are expected to receive (for instance settlement proceeds, governmental income or an inheritance).
-Unlike a guardianship, a conservatorship appointment does not necessitate a finding that the person requiring assistance is legally incapacitated, but rather, a showing that such person (referred to as the protected person) is unable to manage property and business affairs because they are unable to effectively receive and evaluate information or both or to make or communicate decisions even with the use of appropriate and reasonable available technological assistance due to a disability or impairment.
+Similar to a guardianship, a conservatorship proceeding is the process in which the court appoints a conservator for a person (typically a minor, disabled, or elderly person) who requires assistance with the management of their financial affairs or with respect to assets they currently own or are expected to receive (for instance settlement proceeds, governmental income or an inheritance), when powers of attorney are not effective.
+Unlike a guardianship, a conservatorship appointment does not necessitate a finding that the person requiring assistance is legally incapacitated, but rather, a showing that such person (referred to as the Protected Person upon the appointment of a conservator) is unable to manage property and business affairs because they are unable to effectively receive and evaluate information or both or to make or communicate decisions even with the use of appropriate and reasonable available technological assistance due to a disability or impairment.
+Upon appointment, the court-appointed conservator is legally authorized to manage the income and assets of the Protected Person.

 Examples of situations in which a conservator may be required include:

-Like the guardianship process, a conservatorship requires the filing of court documents, the investigation by a Court Visitor who reports to the court regarding the need for a conservator and appropriateness of the nominated conservator, attendance and presentation of evidence at a court hearing, and the post-appointment filing of court documents and reports.
+Like the guardianship process, a conservatorship requires the filing of court documents, the investigation by a Court Visitor who reports to the court regarding the need for a conservator and appropriateness of the nominated conservator, attendance and presentation of evidence at a court hearing for which proper notice has been provided, and the post-appointment filing of court documents and annual conservatorship reports.
 As a part of a conservator’s annual reporting duties, a conservator is required to file annual accountings with the court indicating how the conservatorship assets were spent.

 - Representing family members or other interested persons in petitioning the court for a conservatorship on behalf of their relative;

-- Representing family members or other interested persons in objecting to or setting forth their position with respect to a conservatorship proceeding;
+- Representing family members or other interested persons in objecting to or setting forth their position with respect to a conservatorship proceeding and supporting them through mediation in an effort to resolve conservatorship disputes;

-- Advocating for an person over whom a conservatorship proceeding has been initiated in expressing his/her wishes with respect to the conservatorship proceeding; and
+- Advocating for a person over whom a conservatorship proceeding has been initiated in expressing his/her wishes with respect to the conservatorship proceeding; and

 - Representing a court-appointed conservator with respect to a conservatorship proceeding.